jhawkey/IS_mapper/README.md

 * right_gene - information about the right most feature to the IS location (default is locus_tag, gene, product for CDS features or locus_tag and product for tRNA and rRNA features)
 * right_strand - direction of the right most feature to the IS location
 * right_distance - distance of the IS location from the start codon of the right most feature
-* functional_prediction - states 'Gene interrupted' if both the left and right flanking genes are the same, indicating that the IS is in the middle of this feature

 The individual _table.txt files for each isolate can be compiled together to generate one large table showing all possible IS query locations in all isolates as well as the reference genome by using the compiled_table script.
 Options required are shown below, further options are detailed in the section 'Other options for compiled_table'.